kammitama5/kammitama5.github.io/_posts/2021-7-15-Thursday-July-15th.md

 reflection.
 I've been alone, but I've never felt lonely.
 I feel happy with who I am by myself, and for those I love, we can sit in silence and enjoy each other's company.
 I've felt like I've gotten to do so much during quarantine; I wrote a language, met a bunch of people, drew and painted, and have continued to engage in self-study.
 It has made me contemplate what I want for my future, based on who I am.
 But who really knows?
+- Like a new sailing expedition, the journey is out there.
+I can't wait.

 ## Anyways, I guess that's it